Architecture

 Core Components

-The Nexus zkVM is designed to be modular and extensible, with highly optimized components:
+The Nexus zkVM features a modular and extensible architecture built from highly optimized components:

-• The Nexus Runtime: A feature-rich runtime enabling straightforward but powerful development of guest programs to run on the Nexus zkVM, with full support for public and private inputs, public outputs, logging, and benchmarking — all in native Rust syntax.
+The Nexus Runtime: A feature-rich runtime environment that streamlines guest program development for the Nexus zkVM, with full support for public and private inputs, public outputs, logging, and performance benchmarking —all in native Rust syntax.

-• The Nexus zkVM Machine Architecture: A custom designed and from-scratch implemented RISC-V virtual machine in a modified Harvard architecture, designed to optimize prover performance through careful memory management in support of a ‘only prove what you use’ model.
+The Nexus zkVM Machine Architecture: A custom designed and from-scratch implemented and purpose-built RISC-V virtual machine in a modified Harvard architecture, designed to optimize prover performance through careful memory management in support of a ‘only prove what you use’ model.

-• The Nexus zkVM: A fully-specified Algebraic Intermediate Representation (AIR) arithmetization of the machine architecture, including constraints for the entire RISC-V32i instruction set as well as efficient offline memory checking.
+The Nexus zkVM: A fully-specified Algebraic Intermediate Representation (AIR) arithmetization of the machine architecture, featuring comprehensive constraints for the full RISC-V32im instruction set alongside efficient offline memory checking.

-• The Stwo Prover: An integration with StarkWare’s powerful Stwo prover, a state-of-the-art Circle STARK with excellent performance characteristics.
+The Stwo Prover: An integration with StarkWare’s powerful Stwo prover (which has since rebranded from Stwo to S-two), a state-of-the-art Circle STARK with excellent performance characteristics.

-Each component of the Nexus zkVM has been carefully chosen or designed from the ground up and then implemented by the Nexus team to maximize security, performance, modularity, and extensibility.
+Every component within the Nexus zkVM has been carefully chosen or designed from scratch by the Nexus team to maximize security, performance, modularity, and extensibility.

-As a consequence of that approach, the Nexus zkVM is architected to support new theoretical developments led by our research team, as well as tooling to accelerate deploying the zkVM for a variety of use cases:
+As a consequence of the architectural foundation, the Nexus zkVM is architected to support new theoretical developments led by our research team, as well as tooling to accelerate deploying the zkVM for a variety of use cases:

-• Proving Schemes: In addition to the Stwo prover, the Nexus zkVM is still compatible with the Nova family of folding schemes, and can be extended with new proving scheme constructions as the state-of-the-art continues to advance.
+Proving Schemes: Beyond the Stwo prover, the Nexus zkVM maintains compatibility with the Nova family of folding schemes and supports integration of emerging proving constructions as cryptographic research advances.

 The zkVM aims to offer developers out-of-the-box prover performance and security, designed to power numerous applications.